infinum/eightshift-docs/website/docs/basics/block-structure.md

 Corrections in the grid layout are necessary because the block editor adds additional HTML and we can't change it.

-Please read the [blocks styles](blocks-styles) chapter for more details.
+Please read the [block styles](blocks-styles) chapter for more details.

 _This file is optional_.